foldda/snappable/README.md

 ## Who Would Use Snappable Components

-Application consumer - take advantage of using components from all companies.
+Application builder - take advantage of using market components from all companies.

 Component developer - developing component can be greatly re-used and easier to maintained.

-Component

-Integration developer - extending components for specific applications, through developing adaptors rather than full systems.
+Integration developer - connecting applications, through lightweight component-interface adaptors rather than using heavy middleware systems.

 So how does Snappable work internally to enable these?